mbaas2/FRAPL-LeitnerBox/README.md

 Our goal is to learn how to use APL by building useful software.
 This little (totally untypical) APL-Application
 intends to help students (or other "learners") in their study of vocabulary or other material they need to memorize.
 It uses the [Flashcard](https://wikipedia.org/wiki/Flashcard)-ideas from [Sebastian Leitner](https://de.wikipedia.org/wiki/Sebastian_Leitner).

+The current name is probably temporary - one fine day (when it gets really useable) we may drop the FRAPL-Prefix! ;)

 ### DUI-UI
 In Feb2020 we started implementing an HTML-UI which can be used cross-platform.
 This uses DUI (Dyalog User Interface) which renders HTML/JS-based UIs.